isaac-sim/IsaacLabExtensionTemplate/README.md

 git clone <your_repository_url>
 ```

-- Configure this template to your specifications in `config/extension.toml`.
+- To tailor this template to your needs, customize the settings in `config/extension.toml` and `setup.py` by completing the sections marked with TODO.

 - Rename your source folder.